keeryang/keeryang.github.io/basicpython.md

 layout: default
 ---

-## Some lectures notes in python and machine learning in finance.
+## Some lectures notes in python and in machine learning in finance.